Song Exploder: Subjects

-Song Exploder has explored the music of: U2, Metallica, Alicia Keys, Norah Jones, Fleet Foxes, R.E.M., Arcade Fire, Fleetwood Mac, Sheryl Crow, The 1975, and Dua Lipa, among many more.
+Song Exploder has taken a deep-dive into more than 200 tracks, including: Kiss from a Rose with Seal and Trevor Horn and into Blue Monday with Peter Hook—formerly of New Order.

-The podcast has also deconstructed the theme music of: House of Cards, Downton Abbey, and Game of Thrones.
+Furthermore, the podcast has also analysed theme music from Downton Abbey and Game of Thrones, as well as music from La La Land and Moonlight.

-Furthermore, Song Exploder has analysed the La La Land, Moonlight, and Black Panther film scores.

-In addition to theme music and film scores, the podcast has taken an in-depth look at the Watch Dogs video game music and The Daily podcast theme.

 Reception

 The show receives generally positive reception and has been featured at the Sundance Film Festival, SXSW, Noise Pop Festival, and Moogfest.Vulture said, "Song Exploder is probably the best use of the podcast format ever," and named it one of the Top 10 Podcasts of 2015.
 It was also named Best of iTunes in 2015, and Quartz named it the Best Podcast of 2015, saying, "It is possibly the most perfect podcast, really."
 Pete Naughton of The Daily Telegraph called Song Exploder an "excellent podcast" and placed it on his list of top music podcasts in August 2014.
 The A.V.
 Club praised the podcast's "beautiful production and thoughtful editing" in June 2014.
 It has also received favorable reviews from Spin, Gizmodo, Slate, and The Atlantic.

-Creator Hirway has mentioned Song Exploder at prestigious conferences like the Google Design Conference and AIGA Design Conference.
+Creator Hirway has discussed Song Exploder at conferences like the Google Design Conference and AIGA Design Conference.
 In 2016, the Sydney Opera House hosted a Song Exploder Residency.

 The show won the 2016 and 2017 Academy of Podcasters award for best music podcast.